loomnetwork/loom-provider-json-rpc-proxy/README.md

 yarn build; node .
 ```

-The default configuration for this proxy will connect to `PlasmaChain` on `wss://plasma.dappchains.com` and serve the `HTTP` interface on port `8080`, however those values can be tweak by using environment variables as the following example:
+The default configuration for this proxy will connect to `PlasmaChain` on `wss://plasma.dappchains.com` and serve the `HTTP` interface on port `8080`, however those values can be tweaked by using environment variables as the following example:

 ```bash
 yarn build;